 Inequalities of maternal health in Zambia

-Health inequalities, maternal and newborn health, causal inference, GIS, mixed methods
+Health inequalities, maternal and newborn health, multi-level modelling, causal inference, GIS, mixed methods

 PhD Research Description: